mdrideout/junjo-server-deployment-example/README.md

 *   Junjo Server gRPC: [https://grpc.junjo.example.com](https://grpc.junjo.example.com)
     *   This is the endpoint for delivering open telemetry data to Junjo Server from your python application setup with a `JunjoServerOtelExporter`

+### Caddy Server / Reverse Proxy

+One would typically manage and deploy Caddy (or other reverse proxy) separately from the Junjo Server for their virtual machine.
+You may have a server-wide docker network and many other container services running on the same machine that you'd like to control individually.

+This example bundles Caddy **with** the example Junjo App and Junjo Server instance only for demonstration purposes.

+The `Caddyfile` can be used as a demonstration for:

+- Secure Jaeger access via forward_auth
+- `:80` local and `*.{$JUNJO_PROD_AUTH_DOMAIN}` production deployment
+- Cloudflare DNS setup example
+- Subdomain service access configuration through Caddy

 ## Services